 - ¼ cup half and half

 - Preheat oven to 325º F.

-- Make shortbread crust according to directions.
+- Make shortbread crust according to directions for a 9×13-inch baking pan.
 Set aside to cool as you prepare the caramel.

 - Salted Caramel Layer